Our Story & Italian Dining in La Mesa, San Diego

-Sicilian-born owner Francesco along with Chef Ruiz welcome the changing seasons to showcase dishes such as Lobster with roasted fennel in spring, Caponata bursting with the flavor of tomato in summer, and autumn’s creation; Pumpkin Ravioli with chestnut cream.
+Sicilian-born owner Chef Francesco Basile, along with Chef Ruiz, embraces the changing seasons with dishes like Lobster with roasted fennel in spring, Caponata rich with summer tomato flavors, and Pumpkin Ravioli with chestnut cream in autumn.

-The team at Antica Trattoria, offers old-fashioned hospitality and a warm welcome to every one of our guests.
-We enjoy serving as your gathering place, whether you’re enjoying a family dinner, a night out with friends, a romantic evening of “amore,” or a private party or event.
-We are pleased to offer off-site catering for corporate events and family parties.
+The team at Antica Trattoria provides old-fashioned hospitality and a welcoming experience for every guest, whether you’re enjoying a family dinner, a night out with friends, a romantic evening, or a private event.
+We also offer off-site catering for corporate events and family gatherings in La Mesa and throughout San Diego.

 Francesco Basile might have been destined to become a fisherman instead of a chef, having grown up in a small fishing village on the coast of Sicily near Palermo.